zuozhenggh/learning-library/security-library/oiri/data-import/data-import.md

-2. Click the Application Navigation menu icon on the top left of the page, and click *Data Import* to open the Manage Data Import page with a list of all the data import tasks
+2. Click the Application Navigation menu icon on the top left of the page, and click *Data Import* to open the Manage Data Import page with a list of all the data import tasks.

     ![](images/3-data-import.png)

     ![](images/4-data-import.png)

 3. Verify that the dry data import run has been completed successfully.
 Click *View Results* against the Import data(dry-run) from Oracle Identity Governance task.
 Alternatively, you can click the data import task name.
-The *View Results* window is displayed with the result for data import from Oracle Identity Governance database
+The *View Results* window is displayed with the result for data import from Oracle Identity Governance database.

     ![](images/5-data-import.png)

-4. Expand each entity to review the details of the data import of that entity, such as duplicate data count, whether or not dataset is valid, and the count of invalid data type
+4. Expand each entity to review the details of the data import of that entity, such as duplicate data count, whether or not dataset is valid, and the count of invalid data type.

     ![](images/6-data-import.png)